TheSunCat/Fractal4D/README.md

 The shader will be run as a compute shader, which requires at least a GPU supporting OpenGL 4.3.

 # Building
+Make sure you have the GLFW library installed in your system!
+I used the `glfw-x11` package from the AUR.

 To do an out-of-source build, run the following commands:
 1. `mkdir build && cd build`
 2. `cmake ..`